zhenkewu/zhenkewu.github.io/index.md

 **Research Theme**:

-**Tagline**: AI for affordable and equitable individualized healthcare; computational and interventional digital health.
+**Tagline**: AI for affordable and individualized healthcare; computational and interventional digital health.

 [View publication samples by topic](papers/archive/index_by_topic)